will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/word2vec/README.md

 This is the premise of the **"distributional hypothesis"**, that words that are close in proximity in a sentence share meaning.
 Word embeddings present a representation that gets closer to semantic meaning versus a purely frequency-based approach.

+While there are many popular embeddings, word2vec is one of the most popular class of embedding models.
+Many NLP packages contain embeddings derived from different data sources using different methods.

+## Transfer_Learning

 Embeddings are one of the most frequent forms of **"transfer learning"** found in NLP.
 Taking some set of documents (preferably very,very large), word embeddings are trained to express the context of words found together within this corpus in a lower dimensional encoding (lower with respect to the vocabulary, which can be on the order of ~10-100k's).
 While it is usually hard to interpret the meaning of these latent variables, they can be "transferred" to many other downstream NLP tasks (usually with fewer data points).

-While there are many popular embeddings, word2vec is one of the most popular class of embedding models.
+For example, embeddings can be used as numerical representations of tokens in classic ML NLP models to make inferences.
+Researchers are looking at best practices for transferring embeddings trained on one corpus and applying them to other problems
+ (such as this paper [here](https://arxiv.org/abs/1702.01417), where they de-mean the word embeddings and find it boosts the transferability).

+Of course, embeddings can also be used as token representations in DL models as well.
+More often then not, embeddings are used to represent tokens in one of the first layers of a DL architecture and serve as inputs to subsequent layers.

 ## Skip-gram